vicguedez/gd-playfab/README.md

 	PlayFabSettings.title_id = "XXXXX"

 	# To get full intellisense on newly created request, use the
-	# syntax var request := PlayFabX.MethodX.new() as PlayFabX.MethodX
+	# syntax "var request := PlayFabX.MethodX.new() as PlayFabX.MethodX"
-	# this is a quirk
+	# this is a Godot script editor quirk, is not specific to this addon.
 	var login := PlayFabClient.LoginWithEmailAddress.new() as PlayFabClient.LoginWithEmailAddress

 	login.email = "jhon@doe.com"